 However, when compared to altcoins, these are much more volatile.
 This is because they have extremely low market caps, which is the value of all of the coins combined.
 Also, the altcoin markets are susceptible to price manipulation.

-The wealthy traders, who are called “whales,” will often insert quite a bit of capital into coins that are priced lower, which results in the build up of hype, resulting in skyrocketing prices.
+The wealthy traders, who are called “whales,” will often insert quite a bit of capital into coins that are priced lower, which results in the build-up of hype, resulting in skyrocketing prices.
 After the price has gone up, the whales sell the coins on the exchange for a large profit, which hurts the gullible investors along the way.
 This is a method that is referred to as “pump and dump.”
 When this occurs, it hurts the greedy traders who don’t take the time to do research, but it can also lead to the death of many altcoins.

-If you are interested in investing in altcoins, and don’t want to lose your money in a pump and dump situation, then you need to be focused on the long-term investments in the coins you believe offer quite a bit of potential and that have good overall health.
+If you are interested in investing in altcoins and don’t want to lose your money in a pump and dump situation, then you need to be focused on the long-term investments in the coins you believe offer quite a bit of potential and that have good overall health.
 In most cases, altcoins that are healthy have strong communities, they have high levels of liquidity and have developers who are working to improve the source code of the coins.

 Tips for Investing in Altcoins

 If you make the decision to invest in altcoins, you need to remember some basic tips for these investments.
 Try not to buy into the hype that the coin communities create.
 The fact is, investors have an agenda, which means you can’t take their word at face value.
 Only make investments in coins that are well-researched.
 You should not ever invest in something you don’t fully understand.
-If you make an investment without having all the information, then this is just the first step of losing your money.
+If you make an investment without having all the information, then this is just the first step to losing your money.
 Take time to do research and get to know the coins you are interested in before considering any long-term investment.
 Also, research day-trading before you start high volume trades.

 Being informed is the key to having success with any cryptocurrency.
 You need to use reliable sources of information to ensure you make smart decisions related to your cryptocurrency.
 Keep this in mind to ensure you get the results you want and need.